danibachar/Advance-Networking-Kubernetes-HW/README.md

   - We will open a second terminal window to run the proxy.
     - Open additional Terminal, and run `kubectl proxy`
   - We now have a connection between our host (the online terminal) and the Kubernetes cluster.
 The proxy enables direct access to the API from these terminals.
-  - Run the command `curl http://localhost:8001/version` and past its output into `/Section 1 - Basics of Kubernetes/kubectl-deployment-2/curl-version-output.txt` - commit the changes
+  - Run the command `curl http://localhost:8001/version` and paste its output into `/s1/2/curl-version-output.txt` - commit the changes
   - The API server will automatically create an endpoint for each pod, based on the pod name, that is also accessible through the proxy.
 First we need to get the Pod name, and we'll store in the environment variable POD_NAME
   - Run `export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')`
   - Run `echo Name of the Pod: $POD_NAME``
   - (This command might not work on windows, in that case you can just run `kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}'` and copy paste the output in the next parts)
-  - Now Run `curl http://localhost:8001/api/v1/namespaces/default/pods/$POD_NAME/` and copy the output of the command into - `/Section 1 - Basics of Kubernetes/kubectl-deployment-2/curl-pod-details.txt` - commit the changes
+  - Now Run `curl http://localhost:8001/api/v1/namespaces/default/pods/$POD_NAME/` and copy the output of the command into - `/s1/2/curl-pod-details.txt` - commit the changes
   - Note!
 In order for the new deployment to be accessible without using the Proxy, a Service is required which will be explained in the next modules.

 ### 3) Viewing Pods and Nodes